IV estimation of causal hazard ratio: Introduction

 Our work instead contributes to the literature on instrumental variable estimation of population-average treatment effects in a survival context.
-Prior to our work, \cite{robins1991correcting} parameterize the treatment effect under a structural accelerated failure time model, \cite{li2015instrumental}, \cite{tchetgen2015instrumental} and \cite{martinussen2017instrumental} consider estimating the conditional hazard difference under a structural cumulative survival model, \cite{martinussen2017instrumental} consider estimating the causal hazard ratio among the treated, while \cite{choi2017estimating} consider estimating the average treatment effect on the survival time.
+Prior to our work, \cite{robins1991correcting} parameterize the treatment effect under a structural accelerated failure time model, \cite{li2015instrumental}, \cite{tchetgen2015instrumental} and \cite{martinussen2017instrumentalcumulative} consider estimating the conditional hazard difference under a structural cumulative survival model, \cite{martinussen2019instrumentalcox}, \cite{sorensen2019causal} and \cite{martinez2019adjusting} consider estimating the causal hazard ratio among the treated, while \cite{choi2017estimating} consider estimating the average treatment effect on the survival time.
 None of these methods, however, were designed to estimate the population-average causal hazard ratio, which is a natural target of inference given the popularity of the Cox model in practice.
-Although \cite{mackenzie2014using} have also considered instrumental variable estimation of the population-average causal hazard ratio, their estimating equation is only approximately unbiased.
-The resulting estimator is hence not consistent.
-Furthermore, their approach does not allow for observed confounders and is limited to a somewhat artificial causal model \citep{tchetgen2015instrumental}.
+Although \cite{mackenzie2014using} have also considered instrumental variable estimation of the population-average causal hazard ratio, their estimating equation is only approximately unbiased under certain conditions.
+Furthermore, their approach relies on an instrument valid for estimating the effects of all the covariates, and is limited to a somewhat artificial causal model \citep{tchetgen2015instrumental}.